raikiri24/raikiri24/README.md

-# I'm Paul Leandro Lanot, a Full-stack Web Developer at MVI.
+# I'm Paul Leandro Lanot, a Software Engineer at MVI.
 Welcome to my GitHub profile!

 ## Skills